henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

   that is able to convey a filter expression and potentially other metadata required in the context of a YANG Subscribed Notifications application association.
-* no CoAP call home feature is standardized to support a popular variant of configured YANG subscriptions.
+* no CoAP Call Home feature is standardized to support a popular variant of configured YANG subscriptions.
+* no general Call Home mechanism is standardized that enables the discovery of "a home to Call Home" or that would be able to deal with "changing homes" in a dynamic but secure manner.

 In addition to the identified gaps, the semantics of metadata - if there are any
 - that have to be conveyed to or from a YANG data store in order to subscribe to a (filtered) YANG module or data node are not identified.

+The problem statement could be summarized as follows:

+"There is no complete solution based on CoAP to enable a freshly unpacked YANG data store ("drop-shiped pledge", e.g. the cliche light bulb) to discover an appropriate home it can than Call-Home to in secure and trusted manner in order to push (un-)solicited subscribed notifications to."

 # Potential Approaches and Solutions